Tampa Lawyers for Construction Defect Disputes

 Water intrusion represents the most common and costly category of construction defects in Florida.
 Our humid climate, frequent intense rainfall, and coastal environments make proper water management critical.

-Window and Door Defects: Improperly installed or defective windows and doors allow water intrusion and air infiltration.
-Defects include windows not rated for Florida’s wind zones, improper installation without proper flashing, failed seals allowing water and air penetration, improperly sized rough openings, missing or inadequate weather stripping, and defective window and door products.
+- Window and Door Defects: Improperly installed or defective windows and doors allow water intrusion and air infiltration.
+Defects include windows not rated for Florida’s wind zones; improper installation without proper flashing; failed seals that allow water and air penetration; improperly sized rough openings; missing or inadequate weather stripping; and defective window and door products.
 These defects cause water damage, energy inefficiency, and failure to protect interiors during storms.

-Drainage and Grading Problems: Proper site drainage is essential in Florida’s high-rainfall environment.
+- Drainage and Grading Problems: Proper site drainage is essential in Florida’s high-rainfall environment.
 Drainage defects include improper site grading that directs water toward structures, inadequate or missing gutters and downspouts, and improperly functioning drains.
-Other defects include swales and retention areas that fail to manage stormwater, foundation drainage systems that are either failing or missing, and yard drainage that is improperly designed or installed.
-Poor drainage causes foundation settlement, basement or crawlspace flooding, landscape erosion, and standing water, creating mosquito breeding grounds.
+Other defects include swales and retention areas that do not manage stormwater, failing or missing foundation drainage systems, and yard drainage that is improperly designed or installed.

-Who Can File a Construction Defect Claim in Florida?
+Who Can File a Construction Defect Insurance Claim in Florida?

 You may be eligible to file a claim if you are:

-Our attorneys work with engineers, inspectors, and construction experts to evaluate your property, identify code violations or defects, and build a strong claim on your behalf.
+Our expert insurance claim attorneys work with engineers, inspectors, and construction experts to evaluate your property, identify code violations or defects, and build a strong claim on your behalf.

 Florida Chapter 558 Notice of Claim: Pre-Suit Requirement